A renal biopsy is a test to help decide what is wrong with your child's kidney. It involves taking a tiny sample of your child's kidney.

 What can my child expect after returning home following a renal biopsy?

 Your child might feel sore for a couple of days afterwards.
 Giving paracetamol regularly can help with this.
 (You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose).
-They should not receive ibuprofen as this can cause problems within the kidney.
+Your child should not have ibuprofen - this can cause problems within the kidney.

 Your child can go back to school after a couple of days.
 They should avoid playing sports for a week afterwards.